 We will cover:

-A Kubernetes load balancer is a component that distributes network traffic across multiple instances of an application running in a K8S cluster.
+A Kubernetes load balancer service is a component that distributes network traffic across multiple instances of an application running in a K8S cluster.
 It acts as a traffic manager, ensuring that incoming requests are evenly distributed among the available instances to optimize performance and prevent overload on any single instance, providing high availability and scalability.

 This article will largely focus on layer 4 load balancing.